A new study found that snoring and sleep apnea can both lead to earlier impairment of cardiac function,

-In reference to the new study that was recently presented at the annual meeting of the Radiological Society of North America in Chicago, Illinois, OSA and snoring can cause earlier cardiac function impairment,
+In the new study that was recently presented at the annual meeting of the Radiological Society of North America in Chicago, Illinois, OSA, snoring can cause earlier cardiac function impairment, particularly in women.

 Connection between sleep apnea and heart disease

 It is not evident whether there is a direct connection between sleep apnea and heart disease.
 However, some specialists reckon that people who have sleep apnea are at a higher risk of developing high blood pressure or hypertension.

 Most of the people who have sleep apnea also have other co-existing illnesses.
 This is why it is quite hard to establish a direct relationship between sleep apnea and heart disease.

 A recent study about sleeping habits indicates that sleeping too much or too little can impact cognitive function.

 In reference to the American Heart Association (AHA), some people with sleep apnea and high blood pressure who got treated for sleep apnea also saw a drop in their blood pressure.
 This is an indication that there could be a relationship between sleep apnea and hypertension.

 OSA is also directly associated with obesity, which happens to be a risk factor for heart disease.

 Obesity can worsen sleep apnea.
 Additionally, the sleep deprivation caused by sleep apnea can in the long-term to further obesity.
 When one gains more weight, the throat muscles responsible for keeping the airway open relax, and this worsens sleep apnea.

 After analyzing data related to cardiac parameters and diagnosed OSA, researchers from the UK Biobank found that women who snore are more vulnerable.